-Since 1982, the Trust has made grants of some £190,000.
-In recent years, these grants have included £5,000 for the Church AV system and £20,000 as a part of staged payments towards restorative and decorative work to the Church Hall and the Lodge.
-It is no exaggeration to say that the Trust made both these major projects possible.
+Since 1982, the Trust has made grants of over £300,000.
+In recent years, these grants have included £70,00 towards the cost of hall subsidence work, £5,000 for the Church AV system and £37,000 towards restorative and decorative work to the Church Hall and the Lodge.
+It is no exaggeration to say that the Trust made these major projects possible.
 Other grants include those towards building work in the Hayward Gardens and the repair of the Church organ.
 The Trust has also been making a regular contribution toward the salary of the Parish Administrator.

 Where does the money come from?

 Since 1982 when the Trust was first set up, the money comes from people like you who care about the Church and its preservation and development for us and for future generations.
 Membership fees are added to the Trust fund, and over 250 people have joined the Trust since 1982.
 The Trust is also always grateful for individual donations.
 If you would like to discuss making a gift to the Trust during your lifetime or by will, please speak to one of the Trustees.